wohaco/despace/zz_jaxa.md

 |Link| <http://www.jaxa.jp/><br> <https://global.jaxa.jp/about/centers/tokyo/index.html><br> <https://en.wikipedia.org/wiki/JAXA> |
 |Tel| +81-3-5289-3600 (10:00 ‑ 12:00, 13:00 ‑ 16:30), ℻: … |

 The **Japan Aerospace Exploration Agency (JAXA)** (国立研究開発法人宇宙航空研究開発機構, Kokuritsu-kenkyū-kaihatsu-hōjin Uchū Kōkū Kenkyū Kaihatsu Kikō, literally “National Research & Development Agency on Aerospace Research & Development”) is the Japanese national aerospace & space agency.
+JAXA is responsible for research, technology development & launch of satellites into orbit, & is involved in many more advanced missions.
+A core executive organization that technically supports [aerospace development & utilization](project.md) for the Japanese Government.
+JAXA performs activities related to aerospace fields consistently from basic research & development to utilization.

 Through the merger of three previously independent organizations, JAXA was formed on 2003.10.01.
 JAXA has 1 545 regular staff members as of FY 2016.
 Many domestic & overseas researchers, graduate students & people from the private sector are also hired.

-JAXA is responsible for research, technology development & launch of satellites into orbit, & is involved in many more advanced missions.
-JAXA is a core executive organization that technically supports aerospace development & utilization for the Japanese Government.
-JAXA performs activities related to aerospace fields consistently from basic research & development to utilization.

    1. Aviation technology research
    1. Contributing to [artificial satellites](SC.md) & explorers